MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 - Device tag - Search by compliant, managed or verified device.

-- Device type - Search only for activities that were performed using a specific device type.
+- Device type - Search only for activities that were done using a specific device type.
 For example, search all activities from mobile devices, PCs, or Tablets.

 - Files and folders - Search for files and folders the activity was performed on.
     - File ID - Enables you to search by the File ID the activity was performed on.